MusicDin/kubitect/docs/examples/multi-worker-cluster.md

 <div markdown="1" class="text-justify">

-This example shows how to use Kubitect to set up a Kubernetes cluster with **one master and three worker nodes**.
+This example demonstrates how to use Kubitect to set up a Kubernetes cluster consisting of **one master and three worker nodes**.
+The final topology of the deployed Kubernetes cluster is shown in the figure below.

 <div class="text-center">
   <img